seamless-cicd/seamless-infrastructure/README.md

 seamless deploy
 ```

 - This will provision Seamless infrastructure in AWS.
-Upon completion.
-Upon completion a URL to the UI interface will be provided.
+Upon completion a URL to the Dashboard UI will be provided.

 ## Developer Information